hermonochy/Rescueland/The Planet File.md

 Population: The number of inhabitants

-Atmosphere: The main gasses of the atmosphere
+Atmosphere: The main gases of the atmosphere

 General: General information